 The goal of laser scar removal aftercare is to prevent scab formation and infection, manage discomfort, promote healing, and achieve the best possible aesthetic outcome.
 For this purpose, the doctor will likely apply a bandage to the treated region and ask you not to remove it for 24 hours.
 You may also be advised to:

-- Clean the treated region with diluted vinegar or saline solution 2-5 times a day.
+- Clean the treated region with a saline solution 2-5 times a day.
+Consult your doctor before using any other solutions like diluted vinegar.

 - Use a healing ointment, such as Aquaphor or Eucerin.